diegomais/rocketbox/packages/api/README.md

 The user can not join two meetups that happen at the same time.

-Whenever a user signs up for the meetup, send an email to the organizer containing the data related to the registered user.
+Whenever a user subscribe for a meetup, send an email to host containing the data related to registered user.

 ## List of meetups